fotistsakiris/Ideej-k-fkjsdfio/README.md

-This is an app for church products.
+This is an app for Greek Orthodox Church products.
 In other words it's a shop-app.
-It is kind of a copy of this Udemy cource:
+It started as a copy of this Udemy cource:
 [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/)

 ## Extra features added:
 ### The configureStore file.
 ### Using an object in the Models.
 ### In UI: the <Line />, <BoldText />
-### Favorites...
+### Favorites...!!!
 ### A plus and a minus sign to add/subtrack products in the cartScreen.
 <!-- ### Two option of navigation: 1.
 Side Drawer or 2.
 Bottom Tabs. -->
 ### Show an alert in AdminScreen if a chosen product to be deleted is already in the cart of a client.